 The schedule and methods of monitoring staff providing services;

-The use of a Transfer or Mobility Assistive Device(s) by or for a Resident.
-A Transfer or Mobility Assistive Device may only be used for the purpose of enhancing Resident independence in mobility and transfers.
+The use of a Transfer Assistive Device or Mobility Assistive Device(s) by or for a Resident.
+A Transfer Assistive Device or Mobility Assistive Device may only be used for the purpose of enhancing Resident independence in mobility and transfers.
 The Residence must collaborate with the Resident or Legal Representative, as applicable.
 The Service Plan must:

-Include the purpose and intended outcome for use of the Transfer or Mobility Assistive Device.
-The Transfer or Mobility Assistive Device must be assessed for proper use by the Resident.
+Include the purpose and intended outcome for use of the Transfer Assistive Device or Mobility Assistive Device.
+The Transfer Assistive Device or Mobility Assistive Device must be assessed for proper use by the Resident.

 Distinguish between devices that: